As a kid, I can remember using tokens to ride the MTA

 Wouldn't it be nice if you could buy Cross-Town Tokens

-Cross-Town Tokens could be purchased directly by commuters or by employers to
+Cross-Town Tokens or TAP Passes could be purchased directly by commuters or by employers to

 award to ride-share drivers as